hipe/hipe-vhost/README.md

        at /etc/apache2/httpd.conf.
 If you use /etc/apache2/apache2.conf
        that's fine, but then Include httpd.conf.
 You shoudn't be putting vhost stuff there anyway.
 If this is a problem, ditto 2. above
-    4. all of your vhost configs will live in /etc/apache2/sites-enabled/, per the ubuntu default setup
+    4. all of your vhost configs will live in a folder whose basename is "sites-enabled", per the ubuntu default setup
-    5. this is pretty annoying, sure: all of your doc roots for your vhosts need to live at or be reachable by  /var/sites.
+    5. New docroots from this thing will go into /var/sites.
 You can of course change this manually in the vhost config file.
 But this is what is meant by 'convention over configuration'